-Many homeowners also choose to protect their systems by adding them to their homeowners' insurance policies.
-This insurance can help cover most or all of the costs of repairing, replacing, or upgrading panels that have been damaged by stormy weather or “Acts of God”.
+Plus, you can protect your rooftop solar array by including it in your homeowner’s insurance, which would cover most or all of the costs of repairing, replacing, or upgrading panels that have been damaged by act-of-god-level weather events.

 What if my panels get snow and ice buildup in winter?

 When snow and ice buildup on solar panels, it does present a challenge, especially if it sticks around for a while.
 But there are a couple of reasons why that shouldn’t happen very often.
 First, choosing premium, black-on-black solar panels should keep snow and ice from sticking around long-term.
 Apart from looking good, the black-on-black also warms quickly with sun exposure, helping to accelerate snow and ice melt-off.
 Once sunlight hits the panels, the snow and ice may just slide off or melt away quickly.
 Second, solar panels are also very slick, which helps ice and snow slide off even if the panels are not fully warmed.
 If snow does accumulate, waiting for the sun to melt the snow enough to clear the panels is the best option.
 Third, the ideal positioning for solar panels in the northern hemisphere is a south-facing aspect and tilted 45 degrees.
 Placing a rooftop solar array as close to due-south-facing as possible maximizes their sun exposure, which should result in minimizing the time it takes for snow and ice buildup to melt down.
 And the 45-degree tilt angle enables sun-softened ice and snow to slide off.

 With proper care and attention, your solar panel system can last virtually for decades.
 It will remain functional and offer you savings on your utilities even if it is cloudy outside or the weather is snowy, rainy, or icy.